lfortran/lfortran/doc/src/asr/asr_nodes/statement_nodes/blockcall.md

 **BlockCall** signifies the block symbol call.
 The Block represents a scoped collection of statements and its own symbol table.
-The Block itself is part of a symbol table, and the BlockCall node is used to call it.
+The Block itself is part of a symbol table, and the BlockCall node is used to call it in order to execute the statements inside the block i.e., once the control reaches the `BlockCall` only then the statements inside the block it refers to are executed.

 Find more information on [block](../symbol_nodes/symbol.md).